slipperyseal/monty/README.md

 SID chip tunes are 6502 processor code and binary data which actually ran on the Commodore 64.
 But rather than try to squeeze a 6502 emulator on the AVR, I cross assembled the play routine and data.
 I mapped 65 of the 6502s 151 instructions to AVR assembler, intercepted write the SID chip at $d4xx and handled one peice of self modifiying code.
-I got stuck for a while getting it to run properly, but then finally discovered for at least one instruction, the 6502s carry flag is set inversely to how it’s done on the AVR.
-Fun times.
+Hold the center button on boot to start playing the tune.

 Monty playing `Monty On The Run` by Rob Hubbard.